demisto/content/Packs/CrowdStrikeFalconX/Playbooks/Detonate_URL_-_CrowdStrike_Falcon_X_README.md

+Deprecated.
+Use cs-fx-submit-url command instead.
 This playbook uploads, detonates, and analyzes URLs for the CrowdStrike Falcon Intelligence Sandbox.

 ## Dependencies